microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 ![Create a service connection in Azure DevOps](https://github.com/microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/raw/master/media/devops/pipeline-templates/azdops-create-service-connection.gif)

-Now that you have a service connection, following the [documentation for the `type` parameter](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#type), you can reference your repository by name, set the `endpoint` parameter to the name of your service connection.
+Now that you have a service connection, following the [documentation for the `type` parameter](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#type), you can reference your repository by name and set the `endpoint` parameter to the name of your service connection.
 Also, if you want to point to a specific version of the external repository, supply the tag in the `ref` parameter.
 For example, if you are using our public pipelines repository, for the purposes of this tutorial, enter a value of `refs/tags/blog-part-2.0` for a version consistent with what we've learned so far.
 We will be updating this in a moment.

 ```YAML
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)